rhu1/fgg/README.md

 E.g., `go run github.com/rhu1/fgg -fgg -monom -v fgg/examples/popl20/monomorph/monomorph.fgg`
 The above prints out the monomorphised code using something close to the notation used in the paper.
-The output can also be formatted to be valid Go using the `-compile` flag
+The output can also be formatted to be valid Go using the `-monomc` flag
 E.g., `go run github.com/rhu1/fgg -fgg -monomc=tmp/out.go -v fgg/examples/popl20/monomorph/monomorph.fgg`
 Use `-monomc=--` to print to stdout instead of writing to a file.